 Space Grant affiliates sponsor a variety of information programs and conferences, summer instruction for teachers, and opportunities for fellowships and scholarships for graduate and undergraduate students in NASA-related, STEM fields.
 Each campus program is guided by a faculty campus coordinator and a team of faculty mentors.
 The Space Grant Programs are designed to match the needs of students with faculty strengths and departmental capabilities.

 Program diversity and collaboration characterize the MSSGC.
 While each program's response to regional needs and opportunities creates an effectively diverse range of activities, MSSGC's strong network of communication and active collaboration propel this local success into a statewide system of sustained commitment to Space Grant goals for technological and human resource development.
-Of special importance to MSSGC members is the percentage of women and minorities who participate in Space Grant activities across all programs.
+Of special importance to MSSGC members, and exemplified by this 2021 Executive Order, is the percentage of women and minorities who participate in Space Grant activities across all programs.